-HTMLRewriter · Cloudflare Workers docs
+HTMLRewriter

 Element

-- Sets an attribute to a provided value, creating the attribute if it doesn’t exist.
+- Sets an attribute to a provided value, creating the attribute if it does not exist.

 removeAttribute(namestring)